All Episodes

 Would be nice to keep Chuck Schumer out of power.

-It would be an opportunity with the re-election of Donald Trump if it happens to actually get this country moving vibrantly and dramatic ways that could show the American people the real power of conservatism.
+It would be an opportunity with the reelection of Donald Trump, if it happens, to actually get this country moving vibrantly in dramatic ways that could show the American people the real power of conservatism.

 Anyway, let's get to our busy phones here.